 Stable reasoning has very simple logical underpinnings.
 Its base logic can be constructed from first principles in a few easy steps and with only a few fundamental assumptions.
 The first idea is that formulas may be true or false, but that there are two kinds of truth: certain truth and truth-by-default.
-We can picture this as shown in the left hand side of the Figure 2.
+We can picture this as shown on the left in Figure 3